Mark Valera: Sentencing and conviction

 Valera pleaded not guilty to the murders, instead pleading guilty to manslaughter.
 This plea was rejected by Crown prosecutors, and so the case went to trial.
 In August 2000, Valera was found guilty of the murders, and in December 2000 he was sentenced to two consecutive terms of life imprisonment without the possibility of parole.
 At sentencing, Justice Studdert noted "the scene that presented itself to those who entered the deceased's premises on that Saturday morning can only be described as gruesome in the extreme.

 It was a scene that was captured on the photographs then taken and tendered in evidence at the trial.
 These photographs comprehensively depict what was described in oral evidence and they are acutely disturbing."
 Studdert noted previous court decisions observing that some cases where the level of culpability is so extreme that community interest in retribution and punishment can only be met through a life sentence.
 Studdert then stated the "Heinousness involved in these two killings does not allow for the imposition of anything less than imprisonment for life".

 He later appealed against the sentence but the appeal was dismissed.
 He is serving his sentence at Goulburn Correctional Centre.

-During the investigation into the murders, investigators believed the O'Hearn and Arkell murders were linked to murder of convicted child sex offender; Trevor Parkin who was bashed with a bowling ball and partially dismembered at his flat in Glebe on 27 December 1997.
-However, detectives concluding that O'Hearn was neither known to Arkell, or involved in the same illicit sexual activities.
+During the investigation into the murders, investigators believed the O'Hearn and Arkell murders were linked to murder of convicted child sex offender Trevor Parkin, who was bashed with a bowling ball and partially dismembered at his flat in Glebe on 27 December 1997.
+However, detectives concluded that O'Hearn was neither known to Arkell, nor involved in the same illicit sexual activities.
 Valera was later cleared by detectives of the Parkin murder.
 In March 2000, detectives charged 20-year-old Christopher Robinson for the murder of Trevor Parkin.

-At the time of Parkin's murder, Robinson worked as a male prostitute and had been known for robbing his clients.
+At the time of Parkin's murder, Robinson worked as a prostitute and had been known for robbing his clients.
 Robinson was convicted of the murder and was sentenced to 45 years imprisonment with a non-parole period of 35 years.